jbnilles/Vendor/README.md

 ## Description

-_This program lets you add vendors and then you can add orders to each vendor and and edit and delete both orders and venders_
+_This program lets you add vendors and then you can add orders to each vendor and and edit and delete both orders and venders.
+There are buttons for navigation through the pages.
+The projecet uses the MVC structure._